Updated: June 17, 2026

 Once you’ve gathered customer requirements, it’s time to think of how this software project can bring you closer to your business goals.
 Business requirements define the strategic path of the project and describe what a system or a solution should do and why.
 They give a high-level, yet detail-oriented understanding of the scope of your solution, its overriding goal, and project constraints.

 Business requirements should be agreed upon and reflected in the Business Requirements Document.
 Keep in mind that requirements gathering is a dynamic process that can bring new variables into the picture.
-Therefore, make sure to make space for future requirements gathering early on in the development lifecycle to keep the scope of the project easily adaptable.
+Therefore, make sure to make space for future requirements gathering early on in the SaaS development lifecycle to keep the scope of the project easily adaptable.

 Defining the project scope